Wondering how to crop photos – portraits specifically?

 If you crop into somebody’s head, make sure that it looks intentional.
 In other words, don’t just skim the very top of their head off.
 It will look like a mistake.

 By all means crop into their head, but don’t crop too far down.
-Cropping off the top of the head is personal taste, but even if you are in favour of it, there is a point where it goes too far.
+Cropping off the top of the head is personal taste, but even if you are in favour of it, there’s a point where portrait cropping goes too far.

 3. Cropping portraits – torso

 I mentioned above that you can crop just below the shoulders.
 However, you need to be careful that it’s not too far down.
-If you crop lower down the body, you have to make the decision to crop either above or below the bust.
+If you crop lower down the body, on women especially, you have to make the decision to crop either above or below the bust.

 You can crop at the waist, but not through the hip joint.